kerema14/GauntletUI-LSP/README.md

 ## Project Structure

-This repository is split into two main components:
+This repository is split into three main components:
 1. **[Schema Indexer](./schema-indexer/) (C# Console App)**: Reflects over Bannerlord `.NET` assemblies using `System.Reflection.MetadataLoadContext` and parses game UI resources to generate a unified `gauntlet-schema.json` database.
+2. **[TpacTool Submodule](./tpac-tool/) (C# Library)**: Linked as a Git submodule pointing to a custom fork.
+It decompresses BC7/DXT5 sheets and performs on-the-fly cropping.
-2. **[VS Code Extension](./vscode-extension/) (TypeScript)**: The LSP client and server that consumes the generated schema to provide rich editor features without hijacking non-GauntletUI XML files.
+3. **[VS Code Extension](./vscode-extension/) (TypeScript)**: The LSP client and server that consumes the generated schema to provide rich editor features without hijacking non-GauntletUI XML files.

 ---